huangw/dev_flow-gem/README.md

 DevFlow: ROADMAP/git based develop flow control
 ===================================================

-Pre-alpha implementation for internal use only.
+WARNING: Pre-alpha implementation for internal use only.

 Pre-Requirement
 -----------------